 4400 Breezy Bay Circle

 "Pros: Restaurants, shopping, and the west end amenities are near by.
 The complex is nice with lots of amenities; Cons: The commute to the school is long and the traffic gets pretty bad at times.
-The apartments are a little pricey.
-And management just changed and things have been a little rough with that, but I think things will turn around."
+The apartments are a little pricey."

 (10-15 minute drive; just west of the Fan and north of Carytown)

 "Removed from the bar areas of the Fan, the Museum District is quiet and still close enough to both the University and the Fan to get the best of both worlds."